wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 Salesforce corporate address is "The Landmark @ One Market".
 See https://www.salesforce.com/company/locations/

-<a target="_blank" href="https://www.salesforce.com/blog/2018/07/dreampitch-startup-ultimate-elevator-pitch?d=cta-body-promo-111">Dreampitch</a>

 <a name="Financials"></a>

 ## Financials

-Salesforce has not been profitable, but its market value (stock price x shares) is growing.
+Salesforce has not been profitable historically, but its market value (stock price x shares) is growing.
-The company has seen a consistent growth rate of 35% year-over-year, which is unrivaled in the stock market:
+The company has seen a consistent growth rate of 35% year-over-year, unrivaled in the stock market:

 <a target="_blank" href="https://www.nasdaq.com/symbol/crm/stock-chart?intraday=off&timeframe=10y&charttype=mountain&splits=off&earnings=off&movingaverage=None&lowerstudy=volume&comparison=off&index=&drilldown=off&sDefault=true">
 <img alt="crm_stock_to_20150718.png" src="https://cloud.githubusercontent.com/assets/300046/8766609/e7cf7120-2dfc-11e5-981a-433ceba95b37.png"></a>